api3dao/old-api3-docs/docs/airnode/v1.0/grp-providers/guides/build-an-airnode/api-integration.md

   "components": {
     "securitySchemes": {
       "myApiKeyScheme": {
+        "type": "apiKey",
         "in": "header",
-        "type": "apiKey",
         "name": "X-api-key"
       },
       "mySecretScheme": {
+        "type": "apiKey",
         "in": "query",
-        "type": "apiKey",
         "name": "secret"
       }
     }
+  },
+  "security": {
+    "myApiKeyScheme": [],
+    "mySecretScheme": []
   }
   ```

-#### API Operations needing different securitySchemes

-If different API operations use different securitySchemes (or some use none) they must be grouped in different `ois` objects based on their common securityScheme(s).
-For example: Your API has four operations, three require an apiKey in the HTTP header, another (`/ping`) requires no security.

-- The first three API operations might be in the `ois[0]` object with a securityScheme named _myApiKeyScheme_ of type _apiKey_ as shown above.
-- The /ping API operation would be in `ois[1]` which would not have any `component.securitySchemes` and `security` would be an empty array.

 #### No Security

-If the API you are integrating is publicly accessible, you can remove all security schemes.
+If the API you are integrating is publicly accessible, you can set both the `securitySchemes` and `security` fields to empty objects.

 <!--------------- STEP 3 ---------------->